ahmeterdem1/SSL-Messager/README.md

 - Server messages about errors are written inside <> sings
 - Server sends the token once whilst authorizing
 - Client sends its token at each query for validation

+## Commands

+### :quit:

+Closes down the connection by sending END query then quits the program

+### :online:

+Shows top 100 online users.
+This limit is for practical reasons.

+### :new_target:

+Allows user to change targets.
+Client thread does not get killed.
+Just the target changes.